Lustyn/hurdle/README.md

 ## `HurdleTree.excludes`
     excludes(excludes: Set<AChar>): HurdleTree

 Returns the subtree of words that exclude ALL the characters in the given set. **NOTE**: to avoid mutation, this copies the tree.
-For faster query time, use `HurdleTree.excludes`.
+For faster query time, use `HurdleTree.searchExcludes`.

 ## `HurdleTree.searchExcludes`
     searchExcludes(excludes: Set<AChar>): string[]